bjtitus/shipyard-cli/readme.md

 # Usage

-When you first run (and any time you want to change endpoints) you will need to run shipyard as follows:
+When you first run (and any time you want to change endpoints) you will need to log in to shipyard as follows:

-`./shipyard --username <shipyard-username> --key <shipyard-api-key> --url <shipyard-url>`

-You can also specify and optional `--api-version` option for a specify version of the Shipyard API.
+`./shipyard login`
+Enter:
+URL
+Username
+Password
+API Version

 Once you run as above, Shipyard will cache the credentials in `$HOME/.shipyard.cfg`.
 You can then run the Shipyard CLI without passing creds each time.